Rexon Ryu is no longer with the Carnegie Endowment for International Peace.

-Rexon Ryu is a nonresident senior fellow at the Carnegie Endowment for International Peace, where he leads an initiative focused on the intersection of diplomacy, technology, and innovation.
+Rexon Ryu was a nonresident senior fellow at the Carnegie Endowment for International Peace, where he leads an initiative focused on the intersection of diplomacy, technology, and innovation.

 Ryu has nearly two decades of experience working in global diplomacy and at its complex intersection with national policymaking.
 He has worked at the highest levels of the U.S. government on the foreign policy and national security challenges facing our nation, notably in the Middle East and Asia.
 Ryu helped lead and manage the Department of Defense, the world’s largest organization of nearly three million personnel with a budget exceeding $500 billion.
 His work included helping to expand strategic alliances and relationships, project U.S. influence globally including by advancing U.S. commercial and trade interests, employ U.S. power against adversaries, prevent the proliferation of weapons of mass destruction, and plan for future challenges and opportunities.